Jesus said, “By this all people will know that you are my disciples, if you have love for one another.” (John 13:35)

 Paul writes in 1 Corinthians 13:4-7 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things

 If you cannot love your brother or Sister, you will be asked to remove yourself from the discussion.
-If your zeal causes you to loose your self control, you will be removed from the discussion through our forum tools and issued a warning point.
+If your zeal causes you to loose your self control, you will be removed from the discussion through our forum tools and we will contact you in private message.

 With the exception of spam or a an obvious troll, no member will be banned on the sole decision of a single staff member.

-Any point given can be discussed with the staff member who issued the warning, or a discussion can be opened in the Talk With The Staff forum.
+Any concerns can be discussed with the staff member who issued the warning, or a discussion can be opened in the Talk With The Staff forum.